Fighter Aviation (Istrebitel’naya Aviatsiya)

 In 1989 Air Defense Aviation had 2,000 fighter-interceptor aircraft organized into air regiments.
 The Su-15, MiG-23, and MiG-25, first produced in the late 1960s and early 1970s, constituted 80 percent of Air Defense Aviation's inventory.
 The fighter aircraft of the PVO are organised as regiments.
 In all, in the 1980s the PVO had more than seventy regiments, each with forty aircraft.
 The PVO cannot, of course, use fighter aircraft built for the Air Forces, any more than the latter can use aircraft built to the designs of the PVO.
 The Air Forces and the PVO operated under entirely different conditions and have different operational tasks and each Service therefore has its particular requirements from its own aircraft.

-The PVO operated from permanent airfields and can therefore use heavy fighter aircraft.
+The PVO operated from permanent airfields and could therefore use heavy fighter aircraft.
 The fighter aircraft of the Air Forces are constantly on the move behind the Land Forces and must therefore operate from very poor airfields, sometimes with grass runways or even from sections of road.
 They were therefore much lighter than the aircraft used by the PVO.

 PVO fighters were assisted in their operations by extremely powerful radar and guidance systems, which direct the aircraft to their targets from the ground.
 These aircraft did not therefore need to be highly maneuverable but every effort was made to increase their speed, their operational ceiling and range.
 The Air Forces require different qualities from their fighter aircraft, which are lighter, since they had to operate in constantly changing situations, and from their pilots, who had to work unassisted, locating and attacking their targets for themselves.
 The Air Force fighters therefore needed to be both light and highly maneuverable but they were considerably inferior to those of the PVO in speed, range, payload and ceiling.